ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/03_non-linear_and_ensemble_models/05_multi-class_classification_theory.md

 * Binary classifiers can be adapted using **One-vs-Rest (OvR)** or **One-vs-All (OvO)** strategies.
 * Some algorithms, like **Softmax Regression** and **Decision Trees**, are natively multi-class.
 * The assumptions depend on the underlying algorithm being used.
-* Native multi-class models are typically trained by minimizing **Cross-Entropy Logg**.
+* Native multi-class models are typically trained by minimizing **Cross-Entropy Loss**.
 * Beware of **unbalanced classes** and use appropriate evaluation metrics beyond simple accuracy.

 ---